 You do not need approval from South Africa to leave, however you have to register and ensure you have the correct documentation that will be checked by immigration.
-You do need Approval from Angola to enter, and the letter of admissibility needs to be shown at Immigration on the day of departure.

 In addition, for International air trips, for passengers, it is mandatory to have the Molecular RT-PCR, SARS-COV-2, basic pre test, up to 8 days before the trip.
 Such tests, must be performed by entities certified by Health authorities from departure point (country of origin).

 For passengers departing from Luanda, please check in at BEST fly/Heli-Malongo Terminal